Yachting.fr remains open during the May long weekends!

 Small sailboats and dinghies

-Micro , these pulleys offer good load resistance .
-They are suitable for the increased adjustment of the cunningham, downhaul, mainsail edge, etc. on dinghies, small sailboats and other sport catamarans.
+Micro, these blocks offer good load resistance.
+They are suitable for geared adjustments of the cunningham, vang, mainsheet foot, etc. on dinghies, small sailboats, and sport catamarans.

-Stainless steel cheeks, with a diameter greater than 20mm up to 30mm.
+Stainless steel cheeks, with a diameter from 20mm to 30mm.

 Harken: Micro, Holt: Dynamic, RWO and Viadana: Stainless Steel Series